jali-clarke/markov/README.md

 This project was built using stack:
 - to build: stack build
-- to run: stack exec Markov-exe
+- to run: stack exec Markov